sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * Having interest income in the US can complicate taxes (not an expert)
 * Some savings accounts require fees which may end up being more than the interest on your account

-Choosing a Bank is up to you and your preferences.
+Choosing a bank is up to you and your preferences.
 Stephen suggests you stick to one of:

 * Chase